How SC’s verdict on Delhi govt vs LG makes Kejriwal stronger and Modi weaker

 The apex court's latest ruling vindicated the AAP's stand that the Narendra Modi government at the Centre in order to weaken the Kejriwal-led party acted as a roadblock in the development of the national capital for three-and-a-half years.

-If the Delhi LG, as accused by the AAP and other opposition parties, acted as "an agent of the ruling Bharatiya Janata Party (BJP) government at the Centre" then the Supreme Court's verdict is a personal blow to PM Modi's political career.
+If the Delhi LG, as accused by the AAP and other opposition parties, acted as "an agent of the ruling Bharatiya Janata Party (BJP) government at the Centre", then the Supreme Court's verdict is a personal blow to PM Modi's political career.

 Although the PM had never made any statements regarding the ongoing Delhi power tussle over various issues, the BJP always backed the LG against the AAP government.